monitoring

 Mitigation

-To address this issue, you can either enable the multi arch boot image feature, or modify the workloads node placement in the HyperConverged CR to include only nodes with a single architecture.
+To address this issue, you can either enable the multi-arch boot image feature, or modify the workloads node placement in the HyperConverged CR to include only nodes with a single architecture.

-Enable the multi arch boot image feature
+Enable the multi-arch boot image feature

-To enable the multi arch boot image feature, set the enableMultiArchBootImageImport feature gate in the HyperConverged CR to true
+1. Set the enableMultiArchBootImageImport feature gate in the HyperConverged CR to true.

-Edit the HyperConverged CR: <!–DS:
+3. Edit the HyperConverged CR:

-kubectl edit hyperconverged -n kubevirt-hyperconverged kubevirt-hyperconverged -o yaml
+$ kubectl edit hyperconverged -n kubevirt-hyperconverged kubevirt-hyperconverged -o yaml

-Edit the CR to set the enableMultiArchBootImageImport feature gate to true, and to add the ssp.kubevirt.io/dict.architectures annotation to each DICT object in the spec.dataImportCronTemplates field, if needed.
+4. Edit the CR to set the enableMultiArchBootImageImport feature gate to true, and to add the ssp.kubevirt.io/dict.architectures annotation to each DICT object in the spec.dataImportCronTemplates field, if needed.

 apiVersion: hco.kubevirt.io/v1beta1